appernetic/hugo-bootstrap-premium/README.md

 * If the POST url is wrong you will not get the error message in the popover.
 Instead you get a success message or only an error in the browser console such as: XMLHttpRequest cannot load https://zapier.com/hooks/.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://preview.appernetic.io' is therefore not allowed access.
 The response had HTTP status code 404.
 * And yes, it works on GitHub Pages if you have the correct Zapier hook!

+## Sumome and MailMunch forms

+You can use the theme with both SumoMe and MailMunch by adding the respective id's.
+If you use MailMunch it is easy to have it send your subscribers to MailChimp.

 ## Tips